 Usually, electrets are made of piezoelectric materials, for example, electrets that produce sound in speakers.
 Dipoles in electrets spontaneously line up in the same direction.
 Applying an electric field can reverse their trends.

 It has always remained unknown how small you could make these electrets.

 In their study, the team embedded an atom of Gadolinium (Gd) inside a carbon buckyball, a 32-sided molecule, otherwise called a buckminsterfullerene.
-When the scientists put this construct ([email protected]) in a semiconductor type structure, they observed single-electron transport and used this to comprehend its energy states.
-However, the real breakthrough was that they could utilize an electric field to switch its energy state, starting with one stable state then onto the next.
+When the scientists put this construct (Gd@C82) in a semiconductor-type structure, they observed single-electron transport and used this to comprehend its energy states.
+However, the real breakthrough was that they could utilize an electric field to switch its energy state, starting with one stable state and then onto the next.

 Mark Reed, the Harold Hodgkinson Professor of Electrical Engineering & Applied Physics, said, “What’s happening is that this molecule is acting as if it has two stable polarization states.
 We ran various experiments, measuring the transport characteristics while applying an electric field, and switching the states back and forth.
 We showed that we could make a memory of it – read, write, read, write.”

 “The present device structure isn’t currently practical for any application, but proves that the underlying science behind it is possible.”

 “The important thing in this is that it shows you can create in a molecule two states that cause spontaneous polarization and two switchable states.
 And this can give people ideas that maybe you can shrink memory down literally to the single molecular level.
 Now that we understand that we can do that, we can move on to do more interesting things with it.”